Hawaii Divorce Laws

 § 580-1 et seq. of the Hawaii Revised Statutes

-• The parties have lived separate and apart under a decree of separation from bed and board entered by any court of competent jurisdiction, the term of separation has expired, and no reconciliation has been effected;
+• The parties have lived separately under a decree of separation from bed and board, the separation period has expired, and the parties have not reconciled

-• The parties have lived separate and apart for a period of two years or more under a decree of separate maintenance entered by any court of competent jurisdiction, and no reconciliation has been effected; or
+• The parties have lived separately for two years or more under a decree of separate maintenance, and the parties have not reconciled or

 • The parties have lived separate and apart for a continuous period of two years or more immediately preceding the application, there is no reasonable likelihood that cohabitation will be resumed, and the court is satisfied that, in the particular circumstances of the case, it would not be harsh and oppressive to the defendant or contrary to the public interest to a divorce on this ground on the complaint of the plaintiff.

-Irretrievable breakdown; separation (for at least 2 yrs. or under decree of separation)
+Irretrievable breakdown of the marriage; separation for at least two years or under decree of separation

 Note: State laws are always subject to change at any time through the enactment of newly signed legislation, decisions from higher courts, or other means.
-You may want to contact a divorce attorney or conduct your own legal research to verify the state law(s) you are researching.
+You may want to contact a divorce attorney or conduct legal research to verify your state law.

 Research the Law